electric-cloud/EC-WebLogic/help/procedures/StartCluster/postface.md

 <img src="../../plugins/EC-WebLogic/images/StartCluster/EC-WLSStartCluster2.png" />
 <h3>Output</h3>
 <p>
-After the job runs, you can view the results on the Job Details page in ElectricFlow.
+After the job runs, you can view the results on the Job Details page in CloudBees Flow.
 The cluster was started successfully.
 </p>
 <img src="../../plugins/EC-WebLogic/images/StartCluster/EC-WLSStartCluster3.png" />
 <p>